-England batsman Kevin Pietersen has been ruled out of the
+Kevin Pietersen ruled out of Champions Trophy by knee injury

 Pietersen, 32, missed the third Test against New Zealand in March because of bruising on the bone and was already set to sit out the return Test series.

 However, a scan on Wednesday confirmed he will miss the one-day internationals and Champions Trophy that follow.

 "It's more serious than England thought back in March when Pietersen pulled out of the Test series in New Zealand.
 This is dragging into the summer and he'll have been off for around three months by the time he's back, with three weeks to go before the Ashes if he's on that schedule.